planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 #### Saving the output

-You'll likely want to save the output of your `request-catalog` call to disk, so that you can more easily use it in constructing the complete subscription request.
+You’ll likely want to save the output of your `request-catalog` call to disk, so that you can more easily use it in constructing the complete subscription request.

 ```